We aim to avoid, minimize, mitigate, or compensate for significant adverse impacts on the environment relating to our activities.

-At Mount Milligan, a Fish Habitat Compensation Plan was developed through consultation with regulators, Indigenous groups, biologists, environmental engineers, and forestry professionals.
+At Mount Milligan there are stand-alone, topic-specific plans that together constitute the main components of their Biodiversity Management Plans.
+For example, a Fish Habitat Compensation Plan was developed through consultation with regulators, Indigenous groups, biologists, environmental engineers and forestry professionals.
 As part of the work, an overwintering habitat was constructed in lower Rainbow Creek to provide fish with safe spots to survive under winter ice, rearing pounds were built, and problem culverts were replaced.
-In 2021, successful revegetation and survival was documented at the Lower Rainbow Pond and Powerline Meadow Pond, two habitat reclamation areas.

 Biodiversity is a key engagement topic with local and Indigenous communities, regulators and other local and national stakeholders during project permitting, throughout operations and during mine closure and reclamation.

 We recognize the importance of ensuring that local and Indigenous communities have the opportunity to provide meaningful input and participate in the decision-making process.